adefiqri12/GAN-Model-for-Crypto-Forecasting/README.md

 # GAN-Model-for-Crypto-Forecasting
-GAN model using Keras library for forecasing crypto currency.
+GAN model using Keras library for cryptocurrency forecasting.

+Currently only the baseline model is uploaded.